syncfusion-content/blazor-docs/blazor/datagrid/context-menu.md

+---
+layout: post
+title: Context Menu in Blazor DataGrid Component | Syncfusion
+description: Learn about Context Menu in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

 # Context menu

 The DataGrid has options to show the context menu when right clicked on it.
 To enable this feature, you need to define either default or custom item in the [`ContextMenuItems`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.ContextMenuItemModel.html) property.